ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 ### 3. Data Access Layer

-The third part of Swarm is a component that provides high-level data access and defines APIs for base-layer features.
+Swarm is a component that provides high-level data access and defines APIs for base-layer features.
 This layer is responsible for providing an easy-to-use interface for developers to interact with Swarm's underlying storage and communication infrastructure.

 Swarm's high-level data access component provides APIs that allow developers to perform various operations on the network, including [uploading and downloading data](/docs/develop/access-the-swarm/upload-and-download) and searching for content.
 These APIs are designed to be simple and intuitive, making it easy for developers to build decentralised applications on top of Swarm.

 ### 4. Application Layer

-The fourth part of Swarm is an application layer that defines standards and outlines best practices for more elaborate use cases.
+Swarm is an application layer that defines standards and outlines best practices for more elaborate use cases.
 This layer is responsible for providing guidance to developers on [how to build complex applications](/docs/develop/introduction) on top of Swarm's underlying infrastructure.